Stuart Carter (rower): Early life

 Carter was born in Sydney, Australia, the second son of Anne and William Frederick Carter in 1958.
 He had one older sister Beverly and an older brother Andrew and from 1960 a younger brother Bruce.
 His father was a telecommunications engineer with the PMG Department in NSW.
 He was chosen by Paul Hasluck to create a Department of Posts and Telegrahs in Papua New Guinea.
-In 1975 when Bill Carter OBE retired after 30 years as the director of that depatment in Port Moresby he and his wife returned to live in Sydney.
+In 1975 when Bill Carter OBE retired after 30 years as the director of that department in Port Moresby he and his wife returned to live in Sydney.
 As Carter's family spent years in PNG he was a boarder at Newington College in Sydney.
 He coxed that school's first VIII in 1975 and was coached by his future club and representative coach Michael Morgan.
 In 1975 both the entire Newington and the Riverview first VIIIs were selected as New South Wales' #1 and #2 youth eights to contest the Noel Wilkinson Trophy at the Interstate Regatta within the Australian Rowing Championships.
 Carter coxed the New South Wales #2 crew to second place behind a Geelong College eight racing as Victoria's state entrant.
 In 1976, in his final year of school Carter joined the Sydney Rowing Club and picked up the ropes in the club's senior eight and its champion coxed four.

 He steered the Sydney coxed four to a state title and a national championship win in 1976, and then successfully defended that same national title in 1977 1978 and 1979.
 In 1976 he was under the bow of a Sydney coxed pairing of Stephen Handley and Simon Dean who rowed to a national championship title.
 In 1977 he steered a composite pair of Dean and Mosman's Chris Shinners to a second place.
 In 1978 and 1979 he coxed an SRC pairing of Handley and Islay Lee to consecutive national titles.

 Carter made senior state selection for New South Wales in 1976 in the men's eight which contested and won the King's Cup at the Interstate Regatta.
 In 1977 and 1978 he was again in the stern of the New South Wales's eights who successfully defended their King's Cup titles.